-Patong Beach and Phuket town are the best places for cheap and comfy hotels, from shared rooms to big private apartments.
-There, you also find expensive resorts, but If you are looking for luxurious places, there are better beaches to stay in.
+If you are traveling to Phuket on a budget, your best bet is to find a place to stay in Patong Beach or in Phuket Town.
+These are the best places in Phuket for cheap and comfy hotels, from shared rooms to big private apartments.
+You can also find expensive resorts there, but if you are looking for a luxurious hotel in Phuket, then there are better beaches to stay in.

-On our first trip to Phuket, we stayed in Patong, at the far end of the beach towards Simon Cabaret and Karon Beach.
+We chose to stay in Patong Beach on our first trip to Phuket, at the far end of the beach towards Simon Cabaret and Karon Beach.
 Nice hotels, fair prices, and not as busy as the center of Patong.
 We stayed at Happy Fish, a guest house managed by an Italian guy.
-Bright and big rooms, air-con and a balcony.
+Bright and big rooms, aircon and a balcony.
 Good coffee served in the shop beside the reception.

-Another option is Mazi Design Hotel.
-With a swimming pool and restaurant, it has big rooms, wifi, and a proper hotel feeling.
-It was refurbished this year after our stay there, so I bet it’s even better now.
-For the best budget hotels in Phuket, we recommend you to look at Agoda or Booking.com.
+Another good option for accommodation in Patong Beach is Mazi Design Hotel.
+It has big rooms, wifi, a swimming pool, and a restaurant.
+A good hotel for a fair price.
+It was refurbished the year after we stayed there, so I bet it’s even better now.
+For the best budget hotels in Phuket, we recommend looking at Agoda or Booking.com.

 Did you know you can rent a house, a villa, or an apartment in Phuket via Airbnb?
 Curious?
 Sign up here and get a discount on your first booking!